AviatorIfeanyi/tesla_car_sales_dashboard/README.md

 ## The management of Tesla Inc, a company in the automotive industry, decides to analyze historical data of the sale of its car models in the year 2016 for the first six months.

-## With the data made available, I have conducted a thorough study of Tesla's historical data for the first six months in 2016.
+## With the data made available, they are expecting a thorough study of Tesla's historical data for the first six months in 2016.

 <br />